 Rose Cultural Significance

-The popularity of these flowers translates to a broad cultural significance throughout the world.
+The popularity of these flowers translates to a broad cultural significance worldwide.
 In England, for instance, roses are the national flower.
 Several reasons support this recognition.
-One example is the War of Roses between 1455 to 1487, in which Lancaster and York competed with each other to rule the country.
-Red roses and white roses represented the house of Lancaster and the house of York, respectively.
+One example is the War of Roses between 1455 and 1487, in which Lancaster and York competed with each other to rule the country.
+Red roses and white roses represented the House of Lancaster and the House of York, respectively.

 The influence of roses is likewise evident in the works of William Shakespeare.
-In particular, the play Romeo and Juliet included a line that says, “A rose by any other name would smell as sweet.”
+In particular, Romeo and Juliet include the line, “A rose by any other name would smell as sweet.”

 Also, the rose is the birthday flower for June and the 15th wedding anniversary flower.